logo

 4. Future happiness – Knowing that they will not be apart from their siblings, that they will be with someone they love, has been shown to have a very positive effect on their outcome in later life.

-Separating siblings in foster care
+When are siblings separated in foster care?

 Sometimes, it can be unavoidable to separate siblings in foster care.